 A backbox should be used any time you install a speaker in your ceiling or wall.
 The benefits of these devices outweigh all reasons not to include them.
 Based on soundproofing, audio improvements, and speaker protection – back boxes are vital to the overall value of your built-in speaker investments.

 There are hundreds of speaker options available for home theater use.
 For many, hanging speakers around a room takes up more room than desired.
-That is where in-ceiling or in-wall speakers come in.
+As we’ve explained before, that is where in-ceiling or in-wall speakers come in.
 However, these speakers tend to have a bad reputation.
 Much of this is based on the lack of a backbox or the lack of a quality one.

 Easy DIY Method for Building a Speaker BackBox